drhaliburton/card-generator/tutorial/Part I.md

 **Register for a Github account**.
 We'll be using [Github Pages](https://pages.github.com/) to host our card generator later on in the project and it's useful to get familiar with Github's interface.
 To get started on our Holiday Card Generator, you'll need to download the boilerplate I've shared through my [Github repository](https://github.com/drhaliburton/card-generator-boilerplate).

-1. Grab the starter files [found here](https://github.com/drhaliburton/card-generator-boilerplate).
+1. Grab the **starter files [found here](https://github.com/drhaliburton/card-generator-boilerplate)**.
 Click the big green 'Clone or download' button and hit Download Zip, or clone using Git if you decide to take on the <a href='#stretch-goal'>stretch goal below</a>.

 2. Unzip the folder and open the project with your preferred code editor.